inpatient/OUTPATIENT US clinical Experience

 Part of your rotation may include protected time for you to work on a variety of projects to improve the physician's practice.
 This may include creation of patient care handouts, development of case reports, and participation in ongoing research projects.
 This will be an excellent opportunity to gain valuable skills in patient care while taking part in non-patient care related activities that will strengthen your CV for residency.
 Please note that the availability and nature of the project will be at the discretion of the preceptor.

 There may be opportunities to attend hospital conferences during the noon hour.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience.
 IMGs seeking careers in family medicine or internal medicine will find this rotation particularly useful since cardiology problems are common in outpatient and inpatient practice.

 How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
 Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.